 Wines and bubbly are mostly imported from South Africa.
 Depending on the hotel or resort you stay, there may also be French or Italian brands.
 You MUST try the cocktails!
 Either with alcohol or virgin.
 There is also a large selection of spirits available.
 The locals drink Konyagi (sort of Gin but purely chemical, better stay away from it).
 The fruit juices at the hotels are usually freshly made, simply delicious.

-And then there is the fruit: bananas, sweet (not acidy) pineapples, paw paw, jack fruit (“Durian” – you find them in Stone Town at the fruit market of Darajani, cut into pieces – they are delicious, the soft part tastes almost like custard), passion fruit, oranges etc etc – fresher than you most probably ever had them before.
+And then there is the fruit: bananas, sweet (not acidy) pineapples, mangoes, mandarins, oranges, passion fruit, water melon, paw paw, avocado, jack fruit (in terms of physical appearance it tends to look similar to durian, but the jackfruit has a rough pebbly shell while the durian has a spikey shell.
+The insides look very much different, and the tastes are vastly different too, the jackfruit is more of a sweetish fruit) etc etc – fresher than you most probably ever had them before.
 If you buy fruit at the market, the motto “peel it, boil it or avoid it” applies.

 Please refer to the chart below for the seasons of our delicious fruits.